 What Is a Wiccan Circle?

 For our own purposes, we create our sacred space for ritual wherever and whenever we choose.
-Part of creating sacred space is the rite we call 'Casting the Circle', also known as "Erecting the Temple Rite' or sometimes the 'Circle of Power'.
-The circle has long been a rich in esoteric symbolism and used in many spiritual practices, and Wicca has adopted it for our own use.
+Part of creating sacred space is the rite we call 'Casting the Circle,' also known as "Erecting the Temple Rite' or sometimes the 'Circle of Power.'
+The circle has long been rich in esoteric symbolism and used in many spiritual practices, and Wicca has adopted it for our own use.

 The circle is not really a circle; you should envision it more as a sphere.
 Imagine yourself in a giant bubble of your own creation.
 That big circle on the floor is only where the sphere touches and passes through the ground.
 The 'skin' of the bubble prevents things from passing in and out of it.
 The area inside of the bubble has been cleansed and consecrated.
 This bubble is filled with sacred space—it is your temple, and ready for your acts of worship.

 Some would say that when you cast a circle, you create a pocket and are transported.
 You step 'between the worlds'—in a time that is not a time, and a place that is not a place.
 Others see it as a construction of energy that is beneficial as a barrier and preserver for spiritual workings.
 Still, others see it as a psychological construct in which we mentally 'draw a line' between ourselves and the mundane so we can keep the mind focused on spiritual matters.

 The circle comes to Wicca from Ceremonial Magic.
 Ceremonial Magic adopts a more Abrahamic worldview, with angels, demons, and spirits meant to be summoned and controlled.
 The circle is seen as mainly a force field put in place to protect the Magician from the powerful beings with whom he is working.